wlvpn/ConsumerVPN-Windows/README.md

+The latest version of the WLVPN Windows SDK is 2.2.27.
+The latest version of the WLVPN Windows ConsumerVPN app is 2.0.0.0.

 # ConsumerVPN

 ConsumerVPN is an application that WLVPN clients can use as a base for their own customer-facing application, the minimum required effort is adding your WLVPN credentials and changing the colors to fit your brand.
 It also serves as a real world implementation of VpnSDK and can be used as a reference for your own original application.